NeKoRoSYS/nekorosys.github.io/about.md

 -     [YouTube](https://www.youtube.com/channel/UC1NQ6FKRa-Uvgb3V9bW1u9w)<br>
 -     [TikTok](https://tiktok.com/@necromarxph)

+Feel free to contact me using the aforementioned links above for business inquiries!

 <br>

 ## Business Inquiries

-Feel free to contact me using the aforementioned links above for business inquiries!
+Below are my portfolios to showcase my skills in case *you* are looking for someone to work with. ヽ(゜∇゜)ノ

 ### My Portfolios